concord-consortium/react-lab/README.md

 ## Requirements

-Lab component uses `embeddableSrc` path (which defaults to `lab/embeddable.html`).
+Lab component uses `labDistPath` path (which defaults to `lab/`).
-You need to serve Lab distribution under the same domain as your application.
 Lab is included in the final package (`/lab`), so you can use it.
+Usually just by copying it directly from the NPM package.
+Check: https://github.com/concord-consortium/react-lab-examples/blob/master/webpack.config.js

 ## Development